Maheedhar-rao/Watermark---CROC/README.md

 6. 'http://ghcr.io/pathway-catalyst-partners-official/watermark-pathway-catalyst:latest'
 7. Add your 'EMAIL_ADDRESS' and 'EMAIL_PASSWORD' in the environment variables, the email password should be application password - 'generate app password'.
 8. Hit deploy and access the app through the link
+9. The email address and app passowrd must be entered by the ISO to safeguard their identity.

 Powered by Pathway Catalyst